Azure-Samples/active-directory-cordova-graphapi/README.md

 This sample demonstrates a simple application, which allows a user to retrieve and manage directory users, groups and applications.
 Available actions include CRUD and some specific operations like Reset user password and Restore deleted application.
 Supported platforms: iOS, Android, Windows Store and Windows Phone.

+__NOTE:__ You should login as a Global Administrator in order to all sample functionality to work; you may get "Insufficient privileges" error otherwise.

 ## How To Run This Sample

 ### Prerequisites